symphonists/uniondatasource/README.markdown

 * Build Date: 2011-04-04
 * Requirements: Symphony 2.2

-A union datasources allows you to combine multiple datasources to output a single datasource for the primary purpose of a unified pagination.
+A union datasource allows you to combine multiple datasources to output as a single datasource for the primary purpose of a unified pagination.
+It requires a little bit of PHP knowledge as you'll have to replace some lines in the generated datasource file to make it work as you'd like.

 ## How do I use it?